GraeA85/Sprouton-Allotments/readme.md

 * [Font Awesome](https://fontawesome.com/)
 	* Font awesome icons are present throughout the website - the Navbar Brand (site logo) is prefixed with a font awesome icon.
 Each section of the homepage uses a font awesome icon relevant to each piece of content.
 The icons for the bottom section of the home page each use a font awesome icon.
 The footer present on each page also uses font awesome icons for each of the social media links.
 * [Google Fonts](https://fonts.google.com/)
-	* Google fonts are used thourhgout the website and are linked to in the page head.
+	* Google fonts are used throughout the website and are linked to in the page head.
 The fonts used are  *Lobster* and *IBM Plex Sans.*
 * [GitHub](https://github.com/)
 	* GitHub was the hosting site used to store the source code for the Website and [Git Pages](https://pages.github.com/) is used for the deployment of the live site.
 * [Gitpod](https://git-scm.com/)
 	* Git was used to create and edit all code used to build the website and store assets.
 It also functions as version control software to commit and push code to the GitHub repository where the source code is stored.
 * [TinyJPG](https://tinyjpg.com/)
-	* TinyJPG is used to reduce the file sizes of images before being deployed to reduce storage and bandwith.
+	* TinyJPG is used to reduce the file sizes of images before being deployed to reduce storage and bandwidth.
 Used on all images in the image gallery.
 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
 	* Google chromes built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.
 Allows the testing of features/code without editing of your own HTML/CSS.
 * [balsamiq Wireframes](https://balsamiq.com/wireframes/)